Choosing a Preschool and Preparing for Your Child's First IEP

 Here are some ideas to help you get started:

-• Private preschool
+- Private or community-based preschool

 It's a good idea to consult your child's doctors, therapists, and specialists for recommendations, especially if you're unsure.
 Ask any early intervention providers for exit documents that may contain recommendations.